Model-based clustering and classification using mixtures of multivariate skewed power exponential distributions: Introduction

 where $g=1,\ldots, G$, $\pi_g>0$ are the mixing proportions with $\sum_{g=1}^G\pi_g=1$, and $f_g(\cdot)$ are the component densities.
 The Gaussian mixture model \citep[see, e.g.,][]{banfield1993, celeux1995,tipping99b,mcnicholas08} remains popular due to its mathematical tractability.
 However, it is inflexible in the presence of cluster skewness and different levels of cluster kurtosis, and has been known to result in an overestimate of the number of clusters and poor density estimation for known clusters \citep[see][for examples]{franczak2014,dang15}.
 Therefore, it has become popular to consider mixtures of more flexible distributions for clustering to deal with such scenarios.

 Mixture models that can deal with varying cluster tail-weight, skewness and/or concentration, and kurtosis are increasingly becoming common.
-A small selection of such mixtures include mixtures of multivariate $t$-distributions \citep{peel00,andrews2012}, mixtures of normal inverse Gaussian distributions \citep{karlis09,subedi2014,ohagan16}, mixtures of skew-$t$ distributions \citep{lin10,murray14b, vrbik2014, lee2014, lee2016}, mixtures of shifted asymmetric Laplace distributions \citep{morris13b,franczak2014}, mixtures of multivariate power exponential distributions \citep{dang15}, mixtures of variance-gamma distributions \citep{smcnicholas17}, and mixtures of generalized hyperbolic distributions and variations thereof \citep{browne15,murray17}.
+A small selection of such models include mixtures using power transformations \citep{zhu2022mattransmix}, mixtures of multivariate $t$-distributions \citep{peel00,andrews2012}, mixtures of normal inverse Gaussian distributions \citep{karlis09,subedi2014,ohagan16}, mixtures of skew-$t$ distributions \citep{lin10,murray14b, vrbik2014, lee2014, lee2016}, mixtures of shifted asymmetric Laplace distributions \citep{morris13b,franczak2014}, mixtures of multivariate power exponential distributions \citep{dang15}, mixtures of variance-gamma distributions \citep{smcnicholas17}, and mixtures of generalized hyperbolic distributions and variations thereof \citep{browne15,murray17}.

 Two common approaches to introducing skewness are by means of a normal variance-mean mixture model, and via hidden truncation using an elliptical distribution and a skewing function.
-The former assumes that a random vector $\bX$ can be written in the form $\bX=\bmu+W\balpha+\sqrt{W}\bV,$ where $\bmu$ and $\balpha$ are location and skewness vectors, respectively, $\bV\sim \mathcal{N}({\bf 0},\bSigma)$, $W\perp\bV$, and $W>0$ is a positive random variable with density $h(w|\bTheta)$.
+The former assumes that a random vector $\bX$ can be written in the form

+where $\bmu$ and $\balpha$ are location and skewness vectors, respectively, $\bV\sim \mathcal{N}({\bf 0},\bSigma)$, $W\perp\bV$, and $W>0$ is a positive random variable with density $h(w|\bTheta)$.
 Depending on the distribution of $W$, different skewed distributions can be derived, e.g., the generalized hyperbolic, skew-$t$, variance-gamma and normal inverse Gaussian distributions.
 The hidden truncation approach makes use of a combination of an elliptical distribution and a skewing function.
-For example, a random vector $\bX$ follows a multivariate skew normal distribution with skewness $\balpha$ if its density can be written as $ f(\bx)=2\phi_p(\bx|\bmu,\bSigma)\Phi(\balpha'\bx), $ where $\phi_p(\cdot)$ is the density of the p-dimensional normal distribution and $\Phi(\cdot)$ denotes the cumulative distribution function of the standard normal distribution \citep{azzalini96}.
+For example, a random vector $\bX$ follows a multivariate skew-normal distribution with skewness $\balpha$ if its density can be written as

+where $\phi_p(\cdot)$ is the density of the p-dimensional normal distribution and $\Phi(\cdot)$ denotes the cumulative distribution function of the standard normal distribution \citep{azzalini96}.